 The Product Pages are accessible by selecting a Product Page link in the navigation bar section of the GUI.
-When the Product Page is accessed, the Product Home Page is displayed (Figures 10-16)
+When the Product Page is accessed, the Product Home Page is displayed (Figures 10-16).

-From the eBusiness Solutions Home Page select any of the Product Page links from the navigation bar
+From the eBusiness Solutions Home Page select any of the Product Page links from the navigation bar.

-The system will display the Home Page of the selected Product Area
+The system will display the Home Page of the selected Product Area.

 Figure 10 – eInsurance Home Page